sliakat/SpeReadPy/README.md

 Feel free to suggest changes / create own branch if desired.
 More ideas / examples of visualization welcome!

-This repo will also contain helpful miscellaneous scripts and tutorials for automation of Teledyne Princeton Instruments systems with PICam and LightField Automation.
+**IMPORTANT: This repo will also contain helpful miscellaneous scripts and tutorials for automation of Teledyne Princeton Instruments systems with PICam and LightField Automation.**